‘Influenced by the glamour associated with mid 90s–00s hip hop culture’,

 - 1.7 I would gift a Korres Quercetin & Oak Primer because it is the greatest thing you could ever put on your face, it feels and smells so good.

 1. What is your earliest beauty memory?

-I remember being about 10 mixing my mum’s red nail polishes on a piece of tissue, then putting it on the radiator to dry and being so fascinated by the texture when it dried, but disappointed at the colour.
-I was never the girlie girl growing up, I was more interested in the technical elements of products like how they smelt and felt rather than the transformative element of beauty.
+I remember being about 10 mixing my mum’s red nail polishes on a piece of tissue, then putting it on the radiator to dry and being so fascinated by the texture when it dried, but disappointed at the color.
+I was never the girlie-girl growing up, I was more interested in the technical elements of products like how they smelt and felt rather than the transformative element of beauty.